 Student Placements and Research Projects

-Manchester is as synonymous with industrial and technical innovations as it is with musical culture.
+Manchester is as synonymous with industrial and technical innovations as it is with music and other art forms.
 The world-class partnership between the Hallé and The University of Manchester has led to unique and exciting ventures combining music and STEM subjects (science, technology, engineering and mathematics).
 The Hallé’s proximity to MediaCityUK in Salford Quays and several technical colleges in the North West has fostered a number of partnerships to create high-quality video productions for education concerts.

 Student Placements – Education Projects